syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img7.png)

-## Enable Grouping
+## Enable grouping

-['Grouping'](http://help.syncfusion.com/aspnetmvc/grid/grouping) feature in Grid is used to consolidate Grid data into groups.
+The ['Grouping'](http://help.syncfusion.com/aspnetmvc/grid/grouping) feature in the grid is used to consolidate grid data into groups.
 Grouping allows the categorization of records based on specified columns.
-You can enable grouping feature by `AllowGrouping` property.
-Columns can be grouped dynamically by drag and drop the grid column header to the group drop area.
-The initial grouping can be done by adding required column names in `GroupedColumns` property of `GroupSettings` property.
+You can enable grouping feature by the `AllowGrouping` property.
+Columns can be grouped dynamically by drag and drop of the grid column header to the group drop area.
+The initial grouping can be done by adding required column names in the `GroupedColumns` property of `GroupSettings` property.

 {% highlight razor %}